 In the event that any direct marketing is undertaken from time to time by the Association, a Data Subject has an absolute right to object to processing of this nature by the Association, and if the Association receives a written request to cease processing for this purpose, then it must do so immediately.

 Each request received by the Association will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
 The DPO will have responsibility for accepting or refusing the Data Subject’s request in accordance with clause 9.5 and will respond in writing to the request.

 A Data Subject may request the Association to have inaccurate Personal data rectified.
 If appropriate, a Data Subject may also request the Association to have incomplete Personal Data completed.

 Each request received by the Association will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
 The DPO will have responsibility for accepting or refusing the Data Subject’s request in accordance with clause 9.6 and will respond in writing to the request.

 These are a means of assisting the Association in identifying and reducing the risks that our operations have on personal privacy of Data Subjects.

 - Carry out a PIA before undertaking a project or processing activity which poses a high risk to an individuals privacy.
 High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing Personal Data; and

-- The Association will require to consult the ICO in the event that a PIA identifies a high level of risk which cannot be reduced.
-The Data Protection Officer (DPO) will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA they require to notify the DPO within five (5) working days.
+- The Association will require to consult the ICO in the event that a PIA identifies a high level of risk which cannot be reduced or mitigated.
+The DPO will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA they require to notify the DPO within five (5) working days.